 Which begs the question: How can you earn credits through volunteering at your own college or university?
 A few simple steps can help you make sure your volunteering efforts are eligible for college credit, including the following:

 1. Verify the requirements.

 All universities have different rules and requirements when it comes to service learning programs and volunteering for credit.
-Your academic advisor should be able to point you in the direction of the best person to talk to regarding whether your college bestows credits for volunteering and/or if those credits are transferable.
+Your academic advisor should be able to point you in the direction of the best person to talk to regarding how many volunteer hours for college credits and/or if those credits are transferable.